Olguyot/Holbertonschool/Higher-level_programming/README.md

 <h1>Learning Objectives</h1>
-<li>What is Unit testing and how to implement it in a large project</li>
+Higher-level_programming-Python<li>What is Unit testing and how to implement it in a large project</li>
 <li>How to serialize and deserialize a Class</li>
 <li>How to write and read a JSON file</li>
 <li>What is <code>*args</code> and how to use it</li>